aghoshpro/Manimation/README.md

 - Manim is an extremely versatile package.
 The following is an example `Scene` you can construct:

-- For example lets create a `CreateCircle` which will create a circle.
+- For example, let's create a `CreateCircle` which will create a circle.

   ```sh
   from manim import *